Becerro tomando leche desde un biberón

 Administration of bovine colostrum

-As a consequence of the above, if we want the new calves to receive the ideal food to grow healthy and strong, we must administer the first colostrum as soon as possible, since the rate of colostrum growth is very high. absorption of immunoglobins (Ig) decreases rapidly from four hours after delivery.
+As a consequence of the above, if we want the new calves to receive the right food to grow up healthy and strong, we must administer the first colostrum as soon as possible, since the rate of absorption of immunoglobins (Ig) decreases rapidly after the age of five years. four hours after delivery.

-Moreover, not only for our own sake, but there is a law that establishes this for the whole of Europe.
-In Directive 2008/119/EC on minimum standards for the protection of calves, it is agreed that “every calf shall receive bovine colostrum as soon as possible after birth and in any case within the first six hours of life” .
+Moreover, not only for our own sake, but there is a law that stipulates this for the whole of Europe.
+In Directive 2008/119/EC on minimum standards for the protection of calves , it is agreed that “every calf shall receive bovine colostrum as soon as possible after birth and in any case within the first six hours of life”.

 How to supply bovine colostrum?

-Colostrum can be supplied naturally or artificially.
-In the first case, the calf will suckle it directly from the mother, while in the second case it will be administered through a tube.
+Colostrum can be fed naturally or artificially.
+In the first case, the calf will suckle it directly from the dam , while in the second case it will be administered through a tube.
 Both methods have certain advantages and disadvantages.
-On the one hand, natural breastfeeding favors the absorption of Ig, but it is more complex to control its administration.
-With the artificial method, however, the reverse is true, as it allows for better control of the amount fed to the calf and the timing of the first feeding.
+On the one hand, a natural lactation favors the absorption of Ig, but it is more complex to control its administration.
+With the artificial method, however, the opposite is true, since it allows better control of the amount administered to the calf and the time of the first feeding.

-Secondly, the action of suckling stimulates the formation of the esophageal drip, whose function is to directly communicate the esophagus with the abomasum.
-Therefore, if the calf suckles colostrum from the mother, it will pass from the esophagus to the abomasum and from there to the intestine.
-However, colostrum administered by gavage reaches the rumen before passing into the abomasum, taking 2 to 4 h for the entire process.
+Secondly, the suckling action stimulates the formation of the esophageal drip, whose function is to directly communicate the esophagus with the abomasum.
+Therefore, if the calf suckles colostrum from the dam, it will pass from the esophagus to the abomasum and from there to the intestine.
+However, colostrum administered by gavage reaches the rumen before passing to the abomasum, taking 2 to 4 h for the entire process.

-If we opt for natural feeding, it is necessary to make sure that the udder is in perfect condition and, in addition, mother and baby must remain together for at least 24 hours, in order to ensure ideal consumption.
+If we opt for natural feeding, it is necessary to make sure that the udder is in perfect condition and, in addition, mother and baby must remain together for at least 24 hours to ensure an ideal intake.
 If this administration is deficient, artificial feeding will be necessary.

 Colostrum volume